• About Texas Travel Talk

 8. Cleburne State Park

-Not too far from Fort Worth is Cleburne State Park, which I also recommend visiting.
-If time allows, visit the Chisolm Trail Outdoor Museum.
+Cleburne State Park is not too far from Fort Worth, which I recommend visiting.
+If time allows, visit the Chisholm Trail Outdoor Museum.
 It’s a delightful experience; you’ll get an excellent history lesson from the blacksmith and other volunteers in character.
 The park is not far at all from the museum.
 It doesn’t cost much to enter – maybe $3 a person.

-Pro Tip: The downtown area is quite the charmer and worth a walk-around if you have the time.
+Pro Tip: The downtown area is quite charming and worth taking a walk around if you have the time.

 9. Palo Pinto Mountains State Park